 Inventing is about more than just having an idea… It’s about taking a chance.

-With the help of Davison's creative team, Gary and Ruth Frazer came up with their home improvement product idea in the same place that many people do a lot of their thinking... the bathroom.
+Eastern Pennsylvania couple Gary and Ruth Frazer came up with their home improvement product idea in the same place that many people do a lot of their thinking… the bathroom.
 Ruth got tired of loose toilet bolt caps falling off after cleaning or getting carried away by family pets and toddlers.
 Along with her husband, Gary, she wanted to find a way to secure loose caps to the bolts, for a better-looking, safer bathroom.
-Watch as the Davison Inventing Method is used to invent Gary and Ruth's "Twister Bolts!"

 With the help of Davison’s creative team, Christine created the Brownie Bowl, which is designed to bake any type of dessert into a bowl that will hold all sorts of tantalizing toppings.
 Users can bake cookies, cakes, breads, brownies, cereal treats, or muffins, and they bake evenly every time.
 Thanks to its sleek, silicone design, the Brownie Bowl can cook at pretty much any temperature, with any recipe!
 The Brownie Bowl is even dishwasher safe for a very easy clean up!